jaymody/blogposts/2022-10-22-attention-intuition.md

 description: "Deriving the equation for scaled dot product attention."
 ---

 ChatGPT and other large language models use a special type of neural network called the transformer.
-The transformer's main feature is the _attention_ mechanism.
+The transformer defining feature is the _attention_ mechanism.
 Attention is defined by the equation:

 $$\text{attention}(Q, K, V) = \text{softmax}(\frac{QK^T}{\sqrt{d_k}})V$$

-Attention can come in different forms, but this version of attention (known as scaled dot product attention) was first proposed in the original [transformer paper]( https://arxiv.org/pdf/1706.03762.pdf), and is still widely used by as the basis for many transformer based neural networks.
+Attention can come in different forms, but this version of attention (known as scaled dot product attention) was first proposed in the original [transformer paper]( https://arxiv.org/pdf/1706.03762.pdf).
 In this post, we'll build an intuition for the above equation by deriving it from the ground up.

 To start, let's take a look at the problem attention aims to solve, the key-value lookup.